Written up in 2003 …..

 - Plovers Egg: as we walked down Mr. Browns road …. now called ‘Blackbean Rd.’ ….. there was a large open cow paddock below the road.
 A plover used to get very aggressive and attack us in the nesting in September ….. we would have sticks swinging around our heads to ward them off.
 I knew it must be guarding a nest so one afternoon I gradually appeared over the bank and watched the plover land and settle on its nest out in the paddock.

-From my bird books I had discovered a scrub wrens nest.
-Again the scrub wren represented the undiscovered hidden part of life …… a small brown /grey bird which lived a life in the shadier sections of the forest.
+From my bird books, I had discovered a scrub wrens nest.
+Again the scrub wren represented the undiscovered hidden part of life …… a small brown /grey bird that lived a life in the shadier sections of the forest.

 In 2003, Gerald my brother in Sydney sent me the website for Wilsons Creek Primary School where he and I went to primary school in the 1950’s ….. at www.wilsonscrk-p.schools.nsw.edu.au/. ….. the students have designed this website with help of their teacher.
 I had signed the guestbook and soon after that Susan, now a retiring teacher invited me to come and speak at the school when I was down from Brisbane.
 In 2004, I phoned Simon Cook the new principal and asked him if I could speak on Monday the 1st of November.
 He said they would be glad to have me out and speak about the school 50 years on.